rseng/rse/docs/_docs/getting-started/commands.md

 ```

 The `--type` is a variable that can be changed to indicate an export of a static
-interface, which will start the web server, and then query endpoints to export
+interface, which (if you want annotations) will start the web server, and then query endpoints to export
 static files to some folder of interest.
 You're also required to indicate a path.

 ```bash